Birkbeck/museum-object-flows/README.md

 The source code in `shiny/mappingmuseums` defines an interactive web app for exploring the data.

+## The Dataset

+The dataset is contained within `data`.
+It describes the dispersal of collections away from about 500 UK museums in the wake of the museum's closure.

+The dataset details the different types of event that collections and objects are involved in and the different types of actor and location that collections flow between.

 ## Instructions for Use

 - Follow the setup instructions inside `sheet_to_graph/readme.md` and `shiny/mappingmuseums/readme.md` to setup the database and web app hosting.